shining-yang/MyHub/Snmp-Simulator/README.md

 * python v2.7.6
 * snmpsid v0.2.4

+#### Constraints
+* SNMP simulators use empty string as SNMP community name.
+* SNMP simulators support only part of SNMP requests.

 #### Working Environment
 * The directory `static` contains some original captured SNMP-Record  files which is READONLY and will not be changed by any scripts.
 * The directory `tmp` is auto-generated when start running SNMP